Interstate 83: Exit list

-Exit numbers in Pennsylvania were changed in April 2001 from being sequence-based to milemarker-based.
+Exit numbers in Pennsylvania were changed in April 2001 from sequence-based to distance-based.

 Auxiliary routes

 I-83 has one auxiliary route: I-283, a connector from I-83 south to I-76 (Pennsylvania Turnpike) and PA 283 southeast of Harrisburg.

 Business route

-Interstate 83 Business (I-83 Bus.) is a short Interstate business loop in York, Pennsylvania.
-It begins at a semidirectional T interchange with I-83 south of York, continuing north as a freeway for 2 mi before the freeway ends at a partial interchange with South George Street.
-The route continues north along George Street through downtown York, intersecting PA 74 and PA 462 before leaving the city and intersecting US 30.
+Interstate 83 Business (I-83 Bus.) is a short business loop in York, Pennsylvania.
+It begins at a semidirectional T interchange with I-83 south of York, continuing north as a freeway for 2 mi before the freeway ends at a partial interchange with South George Street, with a southbound exit and northbound entrance.
+The route continues north along George Street through downtown York, intersecting PA 74/PA 462 before leaving the city and intersecting US 30.
 Here, PA 181 begins and runs north concurrent with I-83 Bus. for a short distance before I-83 Bus. ends at an interchange with I-83.
+PA 181 continues north past the northern terminus of I-83 Bus.

-From its designation in 1961 until the designation of I-376 Bus. in 2009, I-83 Bus. was the only business route of an Interstate Highway in Pennsylvania.
+From its designation in 1961 until the designation of I-376 Bus. in 2009, I-83 Bus. was the only business route of an interstate highway in Pennsylvania.